The Nicholson Organ

 An enthusiastic fund raising campaign was launched to raise around £14,000 and work began on restoring the instrument incorporating a number of sensitive and approved modifications to the registration and action, including a 'Balanced Swell' pedal (used to vary the volume).

 The campaign attracted a number of useful grants, although it was the generosity of the local community that secured the future of this most valuable and worthy asset.
-Trevor Tipple continues to periodically visit to tune and maintain one of John Nicholson’s last instruments, now approaching its 125 birthday!
-(Return to top)
+Trevor Tipple continues to periodically visit to tune and maintain one of John Nicholson's last instruments, now approaching its 125th birthday!

 GREAT